-Unfortunately, all of those advantages of using lead-based paint are far outweighed by the one huge disadvantage of causing serious health issues for anyone who comes into contact with it.
+Unfortunately, all of those advantages are far outweighed by the its one huge disadvantage: Lead causes serious health issues for anyone who comes into contact with it.

 Of course the risk is very low when lead-based paint is used for some applications (the aforementioned road paint, for example).
 That’s why the government still allows its use in some some situations.